Saltar al contenido principal

 Challenges of at-home care

-These and other risks can be greatly reduced by making just a few improvements to the home.
+The potential for falls and other accidents can be reduced by making a few improvements to the home.

 Seniors living independently

-While family and friends can become caregivers for many older adults, those who don't have a robust social network can lean on community resources.
+While family and friends can become caregivers for many older adults, those who don't have a robust social network may be able to lean on community resources.
 Anyone looking for support can start by contacting their local or state office for aging or social services.

 Whether or not a carer will be checking in regularly, it’s important to make sure all the recommended safety measures are in place.